Gap Wedge vs Approach Wedge (2023 Compare)

 While the differences between gap and approach wedges are not enormous, they are undoubtedly effective when players aim to narrow the accepted loft discrepancies between sand and pitching wedges.

-Gap wedges and approach wedges are both useful to enhance ball control of short-distance shots close to the green, with this article enabling you to always select the best club.
+Gap wedges and approach wedges are both useful to enhance ball control of short-distance shots close to the green, with this article enabling you to always select the best club from a range of wedges golf.

 Approach Wedge vs. Gap Wedge 101: What is the Main Difference Between a Gap and Approach Wedge?